 Must-try: A two-scoop cup or cone is the ideal way to enjoy one of Bassets' signatures — the sweet and salty peanut butter swirl.

 45 N. 12th St.; 215-925-4315

-There is something oh-so-very Italian about this new Rittenhouse cafe, trattoria, wine bar and gelato shop.
-The rainbow-hued gelato case is home to dozens of flavors like mojito, melon and arachide —that’s peanut in Italian.
+There is something oh-so-very Italian about this Rittenhouse cafe, trattoria, wine bar and gelato shop.
+The rainbow-hued gelato case is home to dozens of flavors like mojito, melon and arachide — that’s peanut in Italian.
 And all are expertly made by Gelato World Champion Stefano Biasini.

 Must-try: The super-silky, nutty pistachio is a top-seller.
-If you’re in the market for a next-level gelato experience, go for one of Maestro Biasini’s gelato pairings, savory dishes topped with a scoop of gelato.
-The Torta Granchio ($14) is a crab cake finished with red pepper gelato.
+If you’re in the market for a next-level gelato experience, go for one of maestro Biasini’s gelato pairings, savory dishes topped with a scoop of gelato.

 1716 Chestnut St.; 215-568-5600